N33rdZ/Blog/_posts/2020-09-13-ASCWG-Finals.md

 so all i need to do is merging all the images which has the same `y` coordinate horizntally and then merge them all vertically but this caused error since the images are not ordered

-so after like (30 min of bad scripts becasue i am a Competitve programmer so i always was thinking about efficiency XD)
+so after like (30 min of bad scripts becasue i am a Competitve programmer so i always think about efficiency XD)

 i started to think in another way (since it's 900 points challenge XD)